Do you know how to create a budget? Even if you suck at budgeting, you need to have one.

-If you were like my husband and I, we had a “budget.”
-I really use that term loosely.
-It was not a real budget.
-Instead, it was a paper where I’d write down who I had to pay every month so I did not forget.
+If you are like my husband I used to be, we had “budget.”
+Except it was not a budget.
+It was a paper where I’d write down who I had to pay every month, so I did not forget.
 This was not even close to being a budget.

-The good thing in doing this was the reality and understanding of where we were at and knowing that we did not like that picture.
+However, there was some good that came from us doing this.
+It allowed us to acknowledge where we were at and realize that we did not like what we saw.
 It instantly provided us with a goal.
 We wanted to make positive changes and get out of debt.
 It took us time, but we did achieve our goal (and it was one of those top moments in my life).

 I am going to be completely blunt here.
 This will be tough.
 It is going to bring great challenges your way.
 However, I can guarantee that it will be worth it in the end.
 Just wait until you can finally control where your money goes instead of the other way around.
 It is liberating.

-Now, before we begin, you will want to download our FREE budget form – as this will help you create a budget.
-We’ve got this in a couple of different formats for you, so you can use the one that works with the computer/software you have available.
+Before we begin, you will want to download our FREE budget form – as this will help you create a budget.